cpplibv/libv/LIBV-TODO.md

 wish: use include guards https://cmake.org/cmake/help/v3.14/command/include_guard.html#command:include_guard
 wish: correct cmake target private/interface/public dependency (link and include (and source and definitions)) usage https://www.youtube.com/watch?v=y7ndUhdQuU8
 wish: revisit catch object file linkage (only need to figure out a way to build it) as "target_link_libraries() command now supports Object Libraries"
+wish: add a dummy.cpp to targets that would require at least one source file but GLOB was empty

 libv.ui: Label select / copy from a label (?) if specific property is set for it | its a property